earthsteading/Earthship/checklist_setback-requirement.md

 ## Setback requirements checklist
 Each state will have a different set of legislative requirements for how a building footprint is allowed to be placed next to adjoining exisitng building, e.g. heights, maximum/minimum distance from the property line.
 Below is a generliased list of things which state-based legislation requires:

+  - [ ] once a building envelope is laid out on site (stakes, trench for footings, etc), the plans must be checked to confirm the building envelope is placed correctly.
   - [ ] acquire from council a list of "exisiting buildings" which have registered "occupancy certificates"
   - [ ] check the state-based legislation for the allowed maximum height of building
   - [ ] check the state-based legislation for the allowed minimum setback of building